-The design and synthesis of highly ordered and oriented hierarchical structure such as mesocrystal is of great interests due to its superior performance.
-However the orientation mechanism is not yet fully understood.
-Here we report a subcrystallite growth controlled orientation process to synthesize the anisotropic α-calcium sulfate hemihydrate (α-HH) spherical mesocrystals in a Na2EDTA-contained ethylene glycol-water system.
-The spherical mesocrystals consist of rod-like nanoparticles with parallel crystallographic alignment along the c axis.
-The time-dependent experiments indicate the growth of subcrystallites after self-assembly is crucial for mesocrystal formation, which turns the subunits from irregular shape to uniform rod-like shape and synchronously aligns them in the same direction.
-The crystalline growth of subunits is mainly resulted from the supply of lattice ions released from Ca-EDTA complexes.
-The cross-section observation reveals that the growth and orientation of subcrystallites start exteriorly and proceed inwardly step by step.
-The work deepens the understanding of mesocrystal formation and opens up a potential way for design and synthesis of the complex and highly ordered structure.
+The design and synthesis of highly ordered and oriented hierarchical structures such as mesocrystals is of great interest due to their superior performance.
+However, the orientation mechanism is not yet fully understood.
+Here, we report a subcrystallite growth controlled orientation process to synthesize anisotropic α-calcium sulfate hemihydrate (α-HH) spherical mesocrystals in a Na2EDTA-containing ethylene glycol–water system.
+The spherical mesocrystals consist of rod-like nanoparticles with parallel crystallographic alignment along the c-axis.
+The time-dependent experiments indicate that the growth of subcrystallites after self-assembly is crucial for mesocrystal formation, which changes the subunits from an irregular shape to a uniform rod-like shape and synchronously aligns them in the same direction.
+The crystalline growth of subunits mainly results from the supply of lattice ions released from Ca–EDTA complexes.
+The cross-section observation reveals that the growth and orientation of the subcrystallites start exteriorly and proceed inward step by step.
+This work deepens the understanding of mesocrystal formation and opens up a potential way for the design and synthesis of complex and highly ordered structures.